Dilbert66/esphome-dsckeybus/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/Dilbert66)

-This is an implementation of an ESPHOME custom component to interface directly to a DSC POWERSERIES alarm system using the keybus interface and  very inexpensive ESP8266/ESP32 modules .
+This is an implementation of an ESPHOME custom component to interface directly to a [DSC POWERSERIES] (https://www.dsc.com/dsc-security-products/g/PowerSeries/4)  alarm system using the keybus interface and  very inexpensive ESP8266/ESP32 modules.
+Dsc Classic series is not currently supported.
 NOTE: I strongly suggest using an ESP32 for it's increased capabilities.

 Using a heavily modified DSC keybus interface library from https://github.com/taligentx/dscKeybusInterface, it provides full read and write control of the alarm system.
 The idea and yaml code is based on the DIY example at: https://github.com/Margriko/Paradox-ESPHome.